Changelog

 Add your team members to keep everyone notified and up to date with shared Push Notifications and Live Activities.

-When your backend, scripts, or automations send push notifications or Live Activities, each update is delivered to all paired iOS devices on your team.
+When your backend, scripts, or automations send Push Notifications or Live Activities, each update is delivered to all paired iOS devices on your team.

-ActivitySmith team members screen for shared push notifications and Live Activities
+ActivitySmith team members screen for shared Push Notifications and Live Activities

 How it works